 - I kept the crushed fresh tomatoes, and the additional finely diced veggies that give gazpacho its wonderful texture.

-- I added vodka to my gazpacho, why not? ~ this is where the mashup really gets fun.
+- I added vodka to my gazpacho, why not?
+A little vodka gives the soup a fun kick.

 - I’m left with a delicious recipe that is a combination of the best of two worlds.
 If I saw it on a restaurant menu I would order it in a heartbeat.